 Conflicted Responses to Rachel Held Evans

 However, for others who read Rachel, they felt ill at ease.
 To her most alarmed detractors, Rachel came across as a wolf in sheep’s clothing.
 Rachel was not merely recasting a different interpretation of the Bible, more acceptable to modern ears.
 She was attacking the very integrity and plain-spoken character of God’s Word itself.
+Such critics completely wrote off Rachel Held Evans as an unhinged, false teacher.

 Wendy Alsup, a Christian who is a divorced mother, who once was a women’s ministry director in a large megachurch in Seattle, Washington, read Rachel Held Evans’ book, and she was caught in the middle between the two extremes.
 In her reflections on Rachel’s death, Wendy describes the sense of growing up in a rigidly conservative, legalistic evangelical church, where it was commonly thought that girls who question are troublemakers.
 The message was this: if you do not want to be a troublemaker, keep your questions to yourself.